16 April, 2020

 After corporate style and branding, often the next most important use of the style guide is to answer internal questions about presentation.
 Your style guide should make clear how authors present:

-Tools like PerfectIt can help to ensure that presentation is consistent.
+Tools like PerfectIt for Word can help to ensure that such stylistic elements are consistent.
 What's more, there are free user guides which show how you can customize PerfectIt and share its style sheets among colleagues so that all documents in your organization are checked the same way.